 In 2024, more electric vehicles (EVs) will be available than ever before, including the Range Rover Electric, the Hyundai Ioniq 7, and the Volvo EX30.
 As EV sales increase, ownership is becoming more mainstream and widespread.
 Now, EV shoppers have many options, from simple sedans to luxury cars and powerful SUVs to electric pickup trucks.

 If you're going to have a business installing EV charging stations, you should know about EVs.
-For instance, how far can electric cars go on a single charge?
+For instance, how far can an electric car travel on a single charge?

 Many solar installers are also installing EV chargers as a way to upsell customers and provide a value add service.